This course is now fully booked!

 - How to promote open cultures and Additional Resources, support available for DSLs.

 The fee for this course is £125.
-To fully benefit from this training, you must be able to commit to all three sessions.
+To fully benefit from this training, you must be able to commit to both sessions.

 You will need to provide an email address for us to send you your invoice to when booking onto this course.
 If your organisation requires a purchase order (PO) number to make payments, you will need to provide this also on booking your place.
 Please contact the Finance department within your own organisation if you need support with this.